davisconsultingservices/openfaas-opennsfw/README.md

 # openfaas-opennsfw
 An OpenFaaS function that is a fork of [EugenCepoi/nsfw_api](https://github.com/EugenCepoi/nsfw_api) and runs [Yahoo's Open NSFW model](https://github.com/yahoo/open_nsfw).
-It assigns sfw/nsfw scores between 0 to 1 based on the nudity in the image.
+It scores 'safe for work' and 'not safe for work' scores between 0 to 1 based on the nudity in the image.

 ```bash